Why do you call your program “self-protection” instead of “self-defense?”

 Do I have to be physically fit to do the things you teach?

 No!
 Our courses are designed so that anyone can use them.
-If you’re not a fitness buff, you’re pregnant, you have a broken arm or leg, or even if you’re on crutches or missing a limb, you can still use what we teach!
+If you’re not a fitness buff, if you’re pregnant, you have a broken arm or leg, or even if you’re on crutches or missing limbs, you can still learn and use what we teach effectively!

-Which classes can I take if I am pregnant, or just had surgery?
+Which classes can I take if I am pregnant, have an injury, or a chronic physical challenge?

-All of them, (yes, even Claws and Fangs).
+All of them, (yes, even the “fighting” class).
 These classes are not physically challenging because they’re not about learning to fight, they are about learning to prevent, avoid, and escape danger.
 What we teach can be done by practically anyone.
 You will see that everything we teach is adaptable to your needs.
-With the skills and resources you’ll gain, you’ll know you always have what it takes to escape and survive dangerous situations and even predator attacks!
+With the skills and resources you’ll gain, you’ll know that you always have what it takes to escape and survive dangerous situations and even predator attacks!